-- Keto fatigue - Many people report feeling sick, tired, and achy when they first start ketosis.
+- Keto fatigue - Many people report feeling sick, tired, and achy when they first start ketosis from fasting.
 It’s estimated that nearly a quarter of the people who start the keto diet feel these symptoms.
 The process of burning fat for energy will make your body feel tired for a few days

 - Diarrhea - Unfortunately, diarrhea is a common side effect of ketosis.
 This is because the gallbladder can begin to feel overwhelmed.
 The keto diet is also low in fiber, which can lead to diarrhea